carueda/tscfg/readme.md

 }
 ```

-Again, omitting constructors and other methods, this basically becomes
-the immutable class:
+For Java, this basically becomes the immutable class:

 ```java
 public class ExampleCfg {